During the spring, our local peach orchards and gardens are strong attractants for butterflies, especially the popular Monarch Butterflies.

 Glad I had my camera ready.
 He only hung around for a few seconds, then ran into the thick patch of milkweed and completely disappeared.

 All Rights Reserved.
-Do not reproduce or make your own prints from our images without written permission from the artist.
+Do not reproduce or make your own prints from our images without first getting written permission from the artist.